Internet Explorer 9: Final release

 On its first day of commercial availability, Internet Explorer 9 was downloaded over 2.35 million times.

 Blogging his March 2011 performance tests for ZDNet, Adrian Kingsley-Hughes concluded that Chrome 10, Internet Explorer 9 (32-bit) Final Release, Opera 11.01 and Firefox 4's Release candidate were "pretty evenly matched....
 Microsoft has worked hard on IE, taking it from being the slowest in the pack to one of the fastest.
 Bottom line, I really don't think that JavaScript performance is an issue any more, and certainly in real-world testing it's hard to see a difference between the browsers."

 On 31 October 2011, PC World ranked Internet Explorer 9 as #19 on its 100 Best Products of 2011.
 The other web browser listed was Maxthon 3.1, a hybrid browser based on Google Chrome and Internet Explorer.
-A review of IE9 beta in PC World noted a performance improvement over IE8.
+A review of IE9 beta in PC World noted a dramatic performance improvement over IE8.

 System requirements

 Both IA-32 and x64 builds are available.
-It is the last version of Internet Explorer to support Windows Vista SP2, Windows Server 2008 SP2, Windows 7 RTM and Windows Server 2008 R2 RTM.